Ruth Howes: Research and career

-Her dedication to education extended beyond Ball State University.
 Howes published several articles on improving physics education in several notable journals, including the American Journal of Physics, The Physics Teacher, Physics Today, and the Journal of College Science Teachers.
 Howes also served as an American Association for the Advancement of Science Congressional Fellow from 1993 to 1994, working in the education office of the Senate Committee on Labor and Human Resources on improving general science policy and higher education funding.
-From 1994-1995, Howes served as program director for undergraduate physics programs at the National Science Foundation, and as chair of the American Physical Society Forum on Education in 1996.
-She contributed greatly to the advancement of the American Association of Physics Teachers, serving as president from 2000 to 2001, deputy chair of the National Task Force on Undergraduate Physics, and principal author of a module for the Active Physics Writing Team.
+From 1994 to 1995, Howes served as program director for undergraduate physics programs at the National Science Foundation, and as chair of the American Physical Society Forum on Education in 1996.
+She was a leader of the American Association of Physics Teachers, serving as president from 2000 to 2001, deputy chair of the National Task Force on Undergraduate Physics, and principal author of a module for the Active Physics Writing Team.
 She also helped develop the AAPT Strategic Programs for Innovations in Undergraduate Education (SPIN-UP) program.

 In the early 1990s, Howes began editing books, beginning with The Energy Sourcebook (American Institute of Physics, 1991), co-edited with Anthony Fainberg.
-While working on Women and the Use of Military Force (Lynne Rienner Publishers, 1993), Howes and co-editor Caroline Herzenber were asked to write a chapter on the role of female physicists involved in the Manhattan Project.
-Most accounts had excluded the role of women in the project, and several of Howes and Herzenber’s colleagues laughed at how short their chapter would be, believing that very few women were involved.
-However, Howes and Herzenber were put into contact with Naomi Livesy French, who had worked at Los Alamos and gave them information on other female scientists who were instrumental in the project.
-As Howes and Herzenber began following French’s leads, they rapidly discovered a network of over 300 women who were involved with the Manhattan Project.
-Howes and Herzenber published an article in Physics Today on the role of female physicists at Los Alamos and later co-authored the novel, Their Day in the Sun: Women of the Manhattan Project (Temple University Press, 1999).
+While working on Women and the Use of Military Force (Lynne Rienner Publishers, 1993), Howes and co-editor Caroline Herzenberg were asked to write a chapter on the role of female physicists involved in the Manhattan Project.
+Most accounts had excluded the role of women in the project, and several of Howes and Herzenberg's colleagues laughed at how short their chapter would be, believing that very few women were involved.
+However, Howes and Herzenberg were put into contact with Naomi Livesay, who had worked at Los Alamos and gave them information on other female scientists who were instrumental in the project.
+As Howes and Herzenberg began following French's leads, they rapidly discovered a network of over 300 women who had been involved with the Manhattan Project.
+Howes and Herzenberg published an article in Physics Today on the role of female physicists at Los Alamos and later co-authored the book, Their Day in the Sun: Women of the Manhattan Project (Temple University Press, 1999).
 In 2015, the pair published After the War: Women in Physics in the United States (Morgan Claypool Press, 2015), which documented the careers of female physicists in the post war era.